-(C) Whether or not the appellee has called attention to deficiencies in the appellant's abstract or Addendum, the Court may address the question at any time.
-If the Court finds the abstract or Addendum to be deficient such that the Court cannot reach the merits of the case, or such as to cause an unreasonable or unjust delay in the disposition of the appeal, the Court will notify the appellant that he or she will be afforded an opportunity to cure any deficiencies, and has fifteen days within which to file a substituted brief.
-Upon the filing of such a substituted brief by the appellant, the appellee will be afforded an opportunity to revise or supplement its brief.
-If after the opportunity to cure the deficiencies, the appellant fails to file a complying abstract, Addendum and brief within the prescribed time, the trial court's order may be affirmed for noncompliance with the Rule.
+(C) Whether the appellee has called attention to deficiencies in the appellant's Addendum, the Court may address the question at any time.
+If the Court finds the Addendum to be deficient such that the Court cannot reach the merits of the case, or such as to cause an unreasonable or unjust delay in the disposition of the appeal, the Court will notify the appellant that he or she will be afforded an opportunity to cure any deficiencies, and has 30 days within which to file a substituted brief.
+Upon the filing of such a substituted brief by the appellant, the appellee will be afforded an opportunity to file a substituted brief within 15 days.
+If after the opportunity to cure the deficiencies, the appellant fails to file a complying brief within the prescribed time, the circuit court's order may be affirmed for noncompliance with the Rule.

 (d) Number of briefs and time for filing.

 (3) Reply brief.
-The appellant shall have 15 days from the date that the appellee's brief is filed to file 17 copies of the reply brief.
+The appellant shall have 15 days from the date that the appellee's brief is filed to file 8 copies of the reply brief.

 (4) Continuances and extensions of time.
-The Clerk or a deputy clerk may extend the due date of any brief by seven (7) calendar days upon oral or letter request.
+The Clerk or a deputy clerk may extend the due date of any brief by 7 calendar days upon oral or letter request.
 If such an extension is granted, no further extension shall be granted except by the Court upon a written motion showing good cause.